4.9-Stars

 1. Prioritising Safety

 When you receive an electrical defect notice, your top priority should be ensuring your property’s and its occupants’ safety.
-Electrical defects can pose serious risks, and taking immediate action to mitigate any potential hazards is essential.
+Electrical defects can pose serious risks, and immediate action to mitigate potential hazards is essential.

 The electrical defect notice may outline specific safety hazards that require urgent attention.
 These may include exposed live wires, overloaded circuits, faulty wiring, or outdated electrical components.
 Such hazards can increase the risk of electrical fires, electric shock, and other dangerous situations threatening the well-being of those residing in or visiting the property.

 If the notice highlights any immediate safety concerns, it is crucial to take swift action to address them.
-One temporary measure that may be advised is to disconnect the power supply to the affected area until the defects can be properly rectified.
+One temporary measure that may be advised is to disconnect the power supply to the affected area until the defects can be rectified appropriately.
 This is particularly important if there is a risk of electric shock or fire.
 If you are unsure about how to disconnect the power supply safely, it is recommended to contact a licensed electrician for assistance.

 Other temporary measures to mitigate risks may include avoiding using certain electrical outlets or appliances, keeping the affected area clear of flammable materials, and ensuring that smoke alarms and fire extinguishers are properly working.
 By implementing these precautionary steps, you can reduce the potential for harm while working on addressing the underlying electrical defects.